I've read 52 books to date, which puts me well below my goal of 75 for 2009.

 I read The Lost Symbol this weekend.

 My note for this line read, "See?!
-Snobby snob snob."
+Snobby snob snob.""Awesome!" somebody shouted.

 Later on, I had a note over a separate line that read, "I would say this is AWESOME, but Robert Langdon would roll his eyes at me."